-For example, students on their "year out" may often end up volunteering somewhere in a far off impoverished location helping the needy, but for some reason this is seen as either something reserved for the students on a year out, for missionaries with a religious mission or full time charity workers.
-This isn't seen as something to be undertaken by the middle aged fat person.
+For example, students on their "year out" may often end up volunteering somewhere in a far off impoverished location helping the needy, but for some reason, this is seen as either something reserved for the students on a year out, for missionaries with a religious mission or full-time charity workers.
+This isn't seen as something to be undertaken by the middle-aged fat person.

-Logistically of course this can be difficult and present quite a challenge and by comparison then dying young from an obesity related illness looks quite easy.
+Logistically, of course, this can be difficult and present quite a challenge and by comparison, then dying young from an obesity-related illness looks quite easy.
 What do you think?

-So, here are some suggestions of where to start. you might like to consider some of the overseas volunteering organisations.
+So, here are some suggestions on where to start. you might like to consider some of the overseas volunteering organisations.
 The USA has the Peace Corps, the UK has the Voluntary Service Overseas.
 The internet has opened up a lot of opportunities for volunteers and an internet search will enable you to connect directly with overseas missions.
 Orphanages, schools, hospitals and food charities all need volunteers.

 However, volunteering might not be your thing.
 You could go and live in a hut high up in the Himalayas for a year.
 The locals will show you the ropes.
 Maybe go and join a nomadic tribe in the desert, or live in one of the facilities on the north or south pole.

-There are lots of fairly remote destination islands throughout the pacific and Asia where living is possible and you will challenge your sense of self.
+There are lots of fairly remote destination islands throughout the Pacific and Asia where living is possible and you will challenge your sense of self.